Cultural Advice

 • apply your search strategy to a multidisciplinary database taking advantage of key features

-• review and improve your search using valuable techniques
+• review and improve your search

-• Save your search strategy and rerun it in relevant databases
+• save your search strategy

-• Print, email or export relevant literature
+• print, email or export search results

-• Set up alerts to get the latest research sent to you
+• set up alerts to get the latest research sent to you

-Related resources: Searching for your literature review
+Searching for your literature review

 • Publishing with impact: avoiding predatory publishers minus-thick plus-thick